Ashbourne conveyancing FAQs

 Conveyancing fees can be broken down into legal fees and disbursements.

-Conveyancing disbursements are the extra third-party costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) and land charges.
+Conveyancing disbursements are the extra third-party costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) and property searches.
 Legal fees are for the work your solicitor carries out for you.

 Your conveyancing fees for buying or selling a house in Ashbourne are fixed, so what you pay is exactly what you see in your quote.